| |

 group in Tiptree.

-Advice on developing and growing small Christian
+Advice on developing and growing

-account of the New Way Pastoral Cycle:
+pointers and an account of the New Way Pastoral Cycle:

 Experience—Analysis—Reflection—Action—Celebration—Experience…